parse-community/docs/_includes/defined-schema/core-classes-fields.md

 - `updatedAt`
 - `ACL`

-Parse will never delete these classes/fields if not provided in `schema` option.
+Parse Server will never delete the following fields from any class, even if these fields are not defined in a class schema.

 - `_User`